-Inpatient procedures take place in the hospital, and Medicare Part A covers those services.
+Inpatient procedures occur in the hospital, and Medicare Part A covers those services.
 On Medicare Part A, you can expect to pay your Part A deductible and any coinsurance or copays depending on the length of your inpatient stay.

 Outpatient procedures happen at an outpatient facility or doctor’s office.
 Medicare Part B covers these services.
 You can expect to pay your Part B deductible and 20% of the cost.

-If your provider doesn’t accept Medicare assignment, you can pay an additional 15% on top of the 20%.
+If your provider doesn’t accept Medicare assignments, you can pay an additional 15% on top of the 20%.

 Suppose your treatment includes prescription drugs from the pharmacy.
 In that case, you’ll be covered under Medicare Part D. Check your plan’s formulary to determine coverage for medicine.
-You’ll be responsible for any deductibles, copays, or coinsurance as outlined by your plan.
+You’ll be responsible for any deductibles, copays, or coinsurance as your plan outlines.

 How Do Medigap Plans Cover Cancer Treatments?

 Medicare Supplement plans fill the gaps in Parts A and B of Medicare.
-Depending on the plan letter you choose, you’ll have little to no money out of pocket for Medicare-approved cancer treatments covered by Medicare parts A or B.
+Depending on your plan letter, you’ll have little to no money out of pocket for Medicare-approved cancer treatments covered by Medicare parts A or B.

 Medicare Supplement plans don’t cover drug coverage.
 For Medicare-approved cancer prescription drugs, you’d refer to your drug plan.